 Do not overlook your socks.
 Wool socks are especially good for ventilation, as are cotton.
 But be sure to avoid nylon socks, which will trap moisture and lead to sogginess.
-Kirkland provides a good option.
 Change them more than once per day and take along an extra pair when you’re out.

-Keep in mind that the results of these suggestions vary depending on the individual.
-By and large, plantar hyperhidrosis does not require a visit to the doctor, though that could be the next course of action if there is no improvement.
+Keep in mind that the results of all of the above suggestions vary depending on the individual.
+By and large, plantar hyperhidrosis doesn’t require a visit to the doctor, though that could be the next course of action if there’s no improvement.